fabiangreffrath/woof/README.md

 # Releases

-Source code and Windows binaries (static MSVC builds for Windows 7 and newer) for the latest release can be found on the [Release](https://github.com/fabiangreffrath/woof/releases/latest) page.
+Source code and Windows binaries (MSVC builds for Windows 7 and newer) for the latest release can be found on the [Release](https://github.com/fabiangreffrath/woof/releases/latest) page.

 The most recent list of changes can be found in the [Changelog](https://github.com/fabiangreffrath/woof/blob/master/CHANGELOG.md).